1100 - Filling Positions

 - Other director or administrator as nominated by the Superintendent

-- When it becomes necessary to fill a vacant administrative position, the top 3 to 5 applicants will be referred from the pool to the Superintendent, executive staff, and board representatives to identify a recommended candidate for the vacant position to the Board of Education.
+• When it becomes necessary to competitively fill a vacant executive director or principal position, the top 3 to 5 applicants will be referred from the pool to the Superintendent, executive staff, and board representatives to identify a recommended candidate.
+If more than one vacant position is being considered, one additional name may be added for each additional vacancy from the pool.
+The Superintendent, executive staff, and board representatives will consider all available information about the candidates, interview as necessary, and recommend a final selection for each vacancy to the Board of Education.

-- The Board of Education may accept or reject the recommended candidate.
+• The Board of Education may accept or reject the recommended candidate(s).

 3.13.
 Temporary Employment (Certified Educators): (8-10-04) The District will limit the use of temporary employment authority to a period of not more than one year unless: